 through July 2016

-Visitors to downtown Lake Worth can view Jeff Whyman’s installation of “Resurrection of Innocence” in the Cultural Council’s new Project Space behind the Council’s building.
+Visitors to downtown Lake Worth can view Jeff Whyman’s installation of “Resurrection of Innocence” in the Cultural Council’s new Project Space adjacent to the Council’s headquarters.

 A free reception and talk with the artist will be held on Wednesday, February 17 from 5 to 7 p.m.